 Use ice cube trays to organize jewelry.
 A few trays will fit nicely into your bureau drawer, and you can use the divided compartments to keep earrings together and to separate small-chain necklaces.

 For necklaces, I bought an inexpensive men's tie rack (under 5 dollars at Lowe's or Home Depot) and placed it on my closet wall where I hang my necklaces and bracelets on the hooks of the rack.
 I have finally solved my jewelry organizing problem, and I did it pretty cheaply!
 Hope this helps someone else too!

 Each of the egg dividers becomes a sturdy holder for earrings or a special pin.

 By SL Edens

 A board with coat hooks on it is great for necklaces.
 Just attach to your wall.

 For earrings, I use old picture frames with plastic window screening stapled to the back.
 For french hooks, you can hang the picture frame directly on your wall.
 For posts, alas, you have to prop it up on your dresser, because you need to get to the back of the frame to get the back of the earring.

 By Lynn from Calif. from Chico, CA

 I was looking for a way of keeping earrings and necklaces un-cluttered when not having an earring stand.
 I took two metal cooler racks (the kind you use in the kitchen) hung them on the wall with Command Hooks (one in each corner at the top) and hung my earrings on them in staggered rows.
-To hang necklaces use S hooks and hang along the bottom to hang your necklaces from.

 Take a small extension rod that will fit snugly between two moldings on the wall.
 Use S hooks to hang costume jewelry over the rods.
 I have 5 rods with various widths in between them to hang the different lengths, as well as bracelets.